MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="scheduling-a-synchronization-between-business-central-and-dataverse"></a>Scheduling a Synchronization between Business Central and Dataverse
+# Scheduling a Synchronization between Business Central and Dataverse

 You can synchronize [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on scheduled intervals by setting up jobs in the job queue.
 The synchronization jobs synchronize data in [!INCLUDE[prod_short](includes/prod_short.md)] records and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] records that are coupled.
 For records that are not already coupled, depending on the synchronization direction and rules, the synchronization jobs can create and couple new records in the destination system.